alejandronoss1017/medisupply-manifests/README.md

 7. ✅ **Implement RBAC** (Role-Based Access Control) to control access to namespace resources
 8. ✅ **Use PodSecurityStandards** (PSS) to enforce security policies on pods
-9. ✅ **Principle of least privilege** - Grant minimum necessary permissions
+9. ✅ **Principle of the least privilege** Grant minimum necessary permissions

 ### Secrets Management